jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Observe and Adapt](http://vs.tcgbrowser.com/images/cards/big/FAN-055.jpg)
 Set: The Fantastic Battles
-Because this copies everything from any enemy Plot Twist you choose except for that Plot Twist's team affiliations (and it technically keeps its (Fearsome) team affiliation, you must only have a face up (Fearsome
+Because this copies everything from any enemy Plot Twist you choose except for that Plot Twist's team affiliations (and it technically keeps its (Fearsome) team affiliation, you must only have a face up (Fearsome) character on your side in order to play this Plot Twist.

 # [Omega Machine](http://vs.tcgbrowser.com/images/cards/big/TUB-054.jpg) Components
 These are four different One of a Kind Equipment that have the same name.
 Unlike characters, Equipment are not unique so you can have any number with same name in play at the same time.
 Because these have the (H.A.M.M.E.R.) symbol, you must have a face-up character with in order to play them.